New GPIF investment manager drawn to cheap Japan mid-caps

 Few GPIF managers will talk publicly about how they invest the fund’s money for fear of angering the giant, whose assets are bigger than the Mexican economy.

-But regulatory filings show Eastspring, with 11 trillion yen of assets under management, owns just over 5 percent of home-improvement store operator Komeri Co and apparel maker Onward Holdings Co.
+But regulatory filings show Eastspring owns just over 5 percent of home-improvement store operator Komeri Co (8218.T) and apparel maker Onward Holdings Co (8016.T).

 A fund manager not associated with GPIF, who asked not to be named, listed examples of stocks that might fit the criteria of being undervalued mid-caps with a long, stable profit history.